opinionscience/EUInstruct/README.md

 * Original instructions in 28 European languages identified through lang_detect.
 * Translated instructions in a smaller selections of European languages.

-Our main sources include for original instructions:
+## Original instructions

+This directory compiles the available non-English and non-Chinese instructions in the leading multilingual datasets:
 * Guanaco
 * ShareGPT
 * OpenAssistant
 * Stack-Exchange-Paired (heavily filtered as language detection is harmed by the high prevalence of math/programming syntax)

+## Translated instructions
+This directory includes versions of English-speaking datasets that have been automatically translated.
+This include mostly Alpaca.

+When available these datasets are both larger and both comprehensive.
+Yet, they will obviously not include cultural topics specific to the language and may miss out on important nuances and language varieties.
+Some instructions can also be wrong as they rely on meta-analysis of the language itself (grammatical correction for instance).

+The main sources of translations are:
+* Vicogne for French (Alpaca, ShareGPT and additional sources…)
+* Stambacco for Italian (Alpaca)
+* Zicklein for German (Alpaca)
+* ArmandDS for Spanish (Alpaca)

 ## Structure
-All datasets are ordered by languages and follow the established structure of Alpaca-style datasets (instruction-input-output).
+All the original datasets have been normalized following the established structure of Alpaca-style datasets (instruction, output and, when available, input).
+The files are structured by languages rather than provenance.
 EUinstruct can consequently be used to train a language-specific LLM or a multilingual LLM when relevant.
 For instance a "Swiss LLM" could cross the German-speaking, French-speaking and Italian-speaking dataset.

 The provenance of each instruction is integrated at the data level with a "source" attribute.
 This makes it easy to filter in or out some dataset.
 Additionally, each instruction has a unique ID that is either the original one from the dataset or, by default, the ordering id.
 A sample of italian-speaking instruction is structured this way: